arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterStructMember(ctx *StructMemberContext)
     EnterStructMember is called when production structMember is entered.

+func (s *BaseArcParserListener) EnterSwitchCase(ctx *SwitchCaseContext)
+    EnterSwitchCase is called when production switchCase is entered.

+func (s *BaseArcParserListener) EnterSwitchStmt(ctx *SwitchStmtContext)
+    EnterSwitchStmt is called when production switchStmt is entered.

 func (s *BaseArcParserListener) EnterSyscallExpression(ctx *SyscallExpressionContext)
     EnterSyscallExpression is called when production syscallExpression is entered.